rtrocca/sample-todoapp/README.md

 # sample-todoapp
-Demonstrate how to use TypeScript in an angularjs application.
+Demonstrate how to use TypeScript in an Angular-js application.
+In order to build it:

+npm i
+npm run watch

+The built files will be available in the dist folder.